The German program offers several scholarships to undergraduate and graduate students pursuing degrees in German. Funding varies from year to year.

 How to Apply

-- German Scholarship Application (follow the link for the application form)
+- German Scholarship Application

 - Résumé (CV) with current GPA